Iceland Summer Destination Guide

 Iceland Packing Tips

-- Layer Up: Iceland's summer weather can change rapidly.
-Layering is essential!
+- Layer Up: Iceland's summer weather can change rapidly — layering is essential!
+The Icelandic saying goes "There's no such thing as bad weather, only bad clothing."

 - Swimming Essentials: Pack flip-flops and a towel for geothermal pools and hot springs.